 - A brand pays you money to post about their product – disclose.

 - You bought a product you love and shared about it on social media tagging the brand who has no clue you exist – no disclosure needed.

-Additionally, you want to disclose before the fold, so on Instagram or Facebook this would be before you have to click more to read the whole caption.
-You can use #ad #sponsored #brandpartner #affiliate or similar without the hashtag such as AD or [affiliate].
+Additionally, you want to disclose before the fold — on Instagram or Facebook this would be before you have to click more to read the whole caption.

-Disclosing has worked to my advantage in that agencies and brands have taken notice of my previous brand work and that I disclosed properly.
-For them, they are partnering with an influencer who will not put the brand at risk of an improper disclosure.
+Disclosing has worked to my advantage because agencies and brands have noticed my work and know that I properly disclose so I’m not putting the brand at risk.

 When in doubt disclose.